kalefrancis19/PropertySanta/customer/README.md

 ## Database Schema

-The AdminWeb works with the MongoDB schema from the backend:
+The customerWeb works with the MongoDB schema from the backend:

 ### Property Schema
 ```javascript